 - Lube.
 You probably already know that lube or a high-quality intimate moisturizer is essential for anal sex.
 The more the better.
 Apply enough to squeeze a manatee through a letterbox, and then apply more.
 The more lube involved, the more pleasurable it will be for both of you.
 It’s as simple as that.

 - Condoms.
 Condoms are great for anal, and not only because they enhance your sexual safety.
 Condoms actually make anal sex better because their smoothness responds better to lube than skin does.
 Condoms glide easier, and as a result are more comfortable.
-What’s more, they can help prevent him climaxing too soon too.
+What’s more, they can help prevent the thrusting partner from climaxing too soon too.

 - Anal Sex Toys.
-Introducing some anal toys like a butt plug or vibrating prostate massager can help ease the transition into anal sex, and by using toys of increasing size during foreplay you’ll find it much easier when his turn comes.
-Then, try stimulating your clit with a small external vibrator while you’re having sex to double the intensity of the sensations and build up to a really fulfilling orgasm.
+Even anal sex experts find a ‘warm up’ to penetrative sex handy, so introducing some anal toys like a butt plug or vibrating prostate massager during foreplay can help ease the transition into anal sex.
+As a reminder though, any toy that is used anally should have a flared base to avoid it accidentally disappearing inside you, and anything used anally needs to be washed or covered with a clean condom before being used in another orifice.
+During anal sex, try stimulating your clit or other erogenous zones with a vibrator while you’re having sex to double the intensity of the sensations and build up to a really fulfilling orgasm.

 So how about you?
 What tips do you have to make anal sex more enjoyable?